Polarella

-Polarella is a dinoflagellate, and is the only extant genus of the Suessiaceae family.
+Polarella is a dinoflagellate, and, when described in 1999, was the only extant genus of the Suessiaceae family.
+Since then, multiple extant genera in the family have been described.
 The genus was described in 1999 by Marina Montresor, Gabriele Procaccini, and Diane K. Stoecker, and contains only one species, Polarella glacialis.
 Polarella inhabits channels within ice formations in both the Arctic and Antarctic polar regions, where it plays an important role as a primary producer.
 Polarella is a thecate dinoflagellate, wherein the cell has an outer covering of cellulose plates, which are arranged in nine latitudinal series.
 The general morphology of Polarella is similar to that of a typical dinoflagellate. and Polarella has a zygotic life history, wherein it alternates between a motile vegetative phase and a non-motile spiny cyst.
 While it is thought that the cysts of Polarella have lost their ability to form fossils, the cyst life cycle stage has acted as link to extinct members of the Suessiaceae family.

 Etymology

 The genus name Polarella is derived from the polar environment, which the holotype inhabits, and the species name glacialis, meaning from the ice, is in reference to how the species inhabits the ice.